 When will training be held?

-The sessions will be held on Zoom and you will be sent the joining link and preparation work beforehand.
+The online sessions will be held on Zoom and you will be sent the joining link and preparation work beforehand.
 With in-person training we aim to develop regional communities of facilitators that can support each other.

 What if I can’t make one or all of the training sessions?